duplicati/duplicati/README.md

 - Supports backing up open or locked files using Volume Snapshot Service (VSS) on Windows or Logical Volume Manager (LVM) on Linux.
 - Advanced options for filters, deletion rules, transfer settings, bandwidth limits, and more.

-# Why use Duplicati?
+# Why Use Duplicati?

-- **Keep your data safe, store it remotely, and back it up regularly!**  Many backup solutions fail to meet these essential requirements, but Duplicati excels at all three.
+Keep your data safe, store it remotely, and back it up regularly!
+Many backup solutions fail to meet these essential requirements, but Duplicati excels at all three:

 - **Keep your data safe:** Duplicati uses strong encryption to ensure your data remains private.
 With a secure password, your backup files are safer on a public web server than unencrypted files at home.
 - **Store your backup remotely:** Protect your data from local disasters like fires by storing backups on remote servers.
 Duplicati supports incremental backups, making it efficient to use distant storage destinations.